Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

-To verify the hypothesis \textbf{~H2}, \ie Pedestrians who correctly understand the rationale of eHMI through the pre-instruction exhibit resulted the participants' walking speed in a small variation over the time horizon via multiple trials, we looked at comparing the Std. of pedestrians' walking speeds before and after the car stopping in different scenarios.
+To verify the hypothesis \textbf{~H2}, we focused on comparing the variation of pedestrians' walking speeds before and after the car stopping in different scenarios.
 As Table~\ref{Tab:mean_std_speed} demonstrates, this study confirms that the Std. of participants' walking speeds in \textit{AV w/ eHMI after PI} was lowest within 1 second before and after the car stopped, respectively, from -1.0~[s] to 1.0~[s] and 2.2~[s] to 3.0~[s].

-After the car stopped, (\ie after the eHMI appeared), the Std. of the participants walking at speeds within one second was lowest.
+After the AV stopped, (\ie after the eHMI appeared), the Std. of the participants' walking speeds within one second was lowest.
 Particularly, this indicates the effects of information guidance on using eHMI which were based on the participants' walking speeds exhibiting a small variation over the time horizon in multiple trials when they fully understood the principle of eHMI from the pre-instruction.
+It can also be considered that, as shown in Fig.\ref{fig:model}, once pedestrians formed a correct mental model of interaction with AVs, their decisions became consistent, resulting in similar interaction behaviors each time.

+In summary, the hypothesis \textbf{~H2} has been confirmed, indicating that participants' walking behavior becomes more consistent over multiple interactions as they gain a comprehensive understanding of eHMI principles through the pre-instruction.